alsyundawy/Sefinek-Blocklist-Collection/README.md

 > [!IMPORTANT]
 > I do not allow commercial use of my lists.
 Lists I did not create are shared under the licensing terms set by their original authors.
 > If you wish to use the Sefinek Blocklist Collection for commercial purposes, please contact me via email.
-Any misuse or inappropriate actions will eventually be detected.
 > Do not download the lists every hour either.
 Click [here](https://blocklist.sefinek.net/update-schedule) to learn more.

 <a href="https://stormserverhosting.com">